mrdjohnson/llm-x/README.md

 LLM X does not make any external api calls. (go ahead, check your network tab and see the Fetch section).
 Your chats and image generations are 100% private.
 This site / app works completely offline.

+# Bugs!

+Firefox: LLM X uses ollama js to update models and show model information, currently there is a cors issue on firefox when using the app from github that does not allow updating models or seeing model information to work.
+Advised to use chrome for these or use the CLI until fixed.
+Apologies.
+[Github issue](https://github.com/ollama/ollama-js/issues/80)

 # Recent additions:

 - Regenerating a bot message adds it to a message variation list